LTechy/LTechy/README.md

 ## Objective

-My journey in technology has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as any of these: SOC Analyst, Identity and Access Administrator or Information Security Analyst.
+My journey in technology has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as any of these roles: SOC Analyst, Identity and Access Administrator or Information Security Analyst.

 ## Skills